davideger/blog/taildrop_on_linux.md

 To overcome these problems, first we inform `tailscaled` which user should have unfettered access to tailscale and taildrops on this machine.
-Then we set up a script to sit in a loop and receive files to a target directory as they arrive.
+Then we tell systemd it should run tailscale file get in loop mode to receive files to a target directory as they arrive.
 Congratulations, you have now automated Taildrop receipt on your Linux box.

 ## Customization